Rush fan page

 Hemispheres

 The 40th anniversary edition is the most current CD-ROM, which includes a second disc with the Pinkpop Festival concert of 4 June 1979.
 That concert Lifeson played with a broken finger.
 Before the concert the keyboard tech jumped off the stage unknowingly into a 25 foot stairwell and broke his feet, but still returned from hospital in time to help (sitting) with the concert.
-Three music videos were made with the original album: Circumstances, The Trees, and La Villa Strangiato.
+Three promotional music videos were made with the original album: Circumstances, The Trees, and La Villa Strangiato.
+A single with Circumstances was released January 1979 in Canada, with The Trees on side B.

 Rush Through Time